MananHere576/Meditrain-AI/README.md

 ---

 ## ❤️ **Contributors**
-Special thanks to our contributors and mentors for their guidance and support.
+Special thanks to our mentor for their guidance and support.

 ---